thecatalinstan/Criollo/README.md

 The existing APIs are relatively stable and are unlikely to change dramatically unless marked as such.

-### Missing Biggies

-1. **HTTPS** - The workaround for this is putting your app behind a  web server, like Nginx, and using the web-server as a reverse HTTP proxy or FastCGI client.
-Here’s an example of how to setup nginx to [reverse proxy HTTP requests](https://www.nginx.com/resources/wiki/start/topics/examples/reverseproxycachingexample/) and here’s how to [set up FastCGI](https://www.nginx.com/resources/wiki/start/topics/examples/fastcgiexample/#connecting-nginx-to-the-running-fastcgi-process).

 ## Get in Touch

 If you have any **questions** regarding the project or **how to** do anything with it, please feel free to get in touch either on Twitter [@criolloio](https://twitter.com/criolloio) or by plain old email [criollo@criollo.io](mailto:criollo@criollo.io).